Teams Copilot Mode Governance — FINRA 3110 Supervision

 FINRA Rule 3110(b)(4) requires firms to establish written supervisory procedures for each type of business activity in which the firm engages.
 Teams Copilot Mode creates a new type of business communication where:

-- Multiple registered representatives may discuss client matters, investment recommendations, or market views with Copilot generating AI-assisted responses visible to all participants
+- Multiple registered representatives may discuss client matters, investment recommendations, or market views with Copilot generating AI-assisted responses that are shared to the chat

 - Group AI interactions may constitute correspondence or retail communications under FINRA Rule 2210 depending on how the output is used